mkreiser/TwitterBoard/README.md

 # TwitterBoard

-[In dev] Project mixing Twitter content with fullpage.js style layout
+[In dev] Project mixing Twitter content with fullpage.js style layout using Angular and Angular Material

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

-## Build & development

-Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.